-Donald Trump Jr. T-Shirt Choice Puts Savvy Photoshoppers to Work
+Donald Trump Jr. T-Shirt Choice Puts Savvy Photoshoppers To Work

 The Internet Responds

 As expected, the Internet was quick to respond with loads of alternate t-shirt slogans.
-Here are some Photo-shopped samples from the Twitterverse:
+Here are some Photoshopped samples from the Twitterverse.

 @seankent @rolandscahill @DonaldJTrumpJr Ok.
 Fixed it. pic.twitter.com/6KcNsVEJSP